aiidateam/aiida-tutorials/docs/sections/calculations/errors.md

 In this section we will intentionally introduce some bad input parameters when setting up our calculation.
 This will allow us to illustrate how to 'manually' debug problems that might arise while managing your computations with AiiDA.
 You will learn where to look for the information of the errors and the steps you need to take to correct the issue.
-In other tutorial sections you can then learn how to systematize this error handling when designing complex workflows.
+In subsequent tutorial sections you can then learn how to systematize this error handling when designing complex workflows.

 :::{attention}

 In the next subsection, you will need to set up a `calcjob` and then `run`/`submit` it to explore its results.
 You will have to do some parts of this procedure on your own, including the creation/manipulation of `StructureData`, `UpfData` ([pseudopotentials](<https://en.wikipedia.org/wiki/Pseudopotential>)), and `KpointsData` nodes.

-Moreover, you are assumed to already have installed and configured a `pw.x` code from Quantum ESPRESSO and its corresponding AiiDA plugin (`aiida-quantumespresso`).
+Moreover, you are assumed to already have installed and configured the `pw.x` code from Quantum ESPRESSO and its corresponding AiiDA plugin (`aiida-quantumespresso`).

-If you are not sure how to do this, please review the following tutorial section on {ref}`running computations<calculations-basics>` and use it as a reference.
+If you are not sure how to do this, please first go through the previous tutorial section on {ref}`running computations<calculations-basics>`.

 :::

 ## Calculation setup

 The first step for this will be to set up a calculation for the `pw.x` code of the Quantum ESPRESSO package.
-We will do so by loading and configuring the builder for the corresponding plugin (`quantumespresso.pw`).
+We will do so by loading and configuring the builder for the corresponding plugin.
 Remember that you can run `verdi code list` to check what codes you have available and their information.

 ```{code-block} ipython